🧬

 Unique facts and fascinating details

-• The breed was one of the first to be exhibited at the very first dog shows held in England.
+• The breed was one of the first to be recognized by the Kennel Club in England in the 19th century.

 Frequently Asked Questions